hazwanjaafar/Google-Update-Email-Template/README.md

 # Attachment:
 // File to attach
-$file = 'path/to/attachment.txt'; // Replace with the actual file path
+$file = 'path/to/attachment.txt'; // Replace with the actual file path wityh malicious file.

 # Visual Design:
-The email template uses Google’s branding elements such as colors, fonts, and a Google logo to increase authenticity.
+The email template uses Google’s branding elements such as colors, fonts.

 # Example: